Are you on the hunt for a metal detector that can work in tougher environments? If so, you’re not alone!

-The Garrett AT Pro has the features you need to solve those problems.
+The Garrett AT Pro metal detector has the features you need to solve those problems.
 First, its automatic ground balance system lets you quickly overcome heavy mineralization.
 This alone opens up a world of possibilities where you can search.

 Secondly, the system is entirely waterproof up to 10 feet.
 You don’t have to worry about splashes ruining your investment.
 It lets you find long-lost treasures at the bottom of rivers and streams without any issues whatsoever.